elpak/MiniSimple/README.md

 However, I recommend to use only one at the same time.

 How to install the plugin:
-1. Download the plugin from https://forum.flatpress.org/viewtopic.php?f=2&t=104
+1. Download the plugin from https://themes.blog7.org/mini/index.html or from https://wiki.flatpress.org/res:themes
 2. Create a new folder and name it ckeditor.
 3. Extract the theme inside your ckeditor folder.
 4. Upload the ckeditor folder to your FlatPress blog's plugins folders